Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

-Before you move to NATO Air Base Geilenkirchen, you should sit down and make a general broad review of your entire financial situation, and project your future expenses so that you can prepare for all contingencies.
+Before you move to Geilenkirchen, it is highly recommended you review of your entire financial situation.
+It is also a great idea to project your future expenses so you can prepare for all contingencies.

-If you are married, your spouse needs to be included in this preparation.
-If you need any help, your Airman and Family Readiness Center can provide you with budgeting assistance and/or financial counseling through its Personal Financial Management Program.
+If you are married, please include your spouse in this preparation.
+If you need any help, your local Military and Family Readiness Center can provide you with budgeting assistance and/or financial counseling.

 Housing

-Remember that in securing rental housing at a new location, you will often be required to pay the first month's rent in advance and put down a deposit equivalent to a month's rent.
+When securing rental housing at a new location, you will often be required to pay additional costs upfront such as deposits and/or first month’s rent.
 This initial expenditure can be a considerable amount.
-You must try to get a house under your overseas housing allowance because the euro/dollar exchange rate can fluctuate and a manageable out-of-pocket expense can become a burden.
-If an advance is taken for a security deposit that exceeds $1,000 (U.S.), that debt may be suspended until the time that it is returned to you, normally the end of your tour.
+It is recommended, you find a house under your overseas housing allowance because the euro/dollar exchange rate can fluctuate and any out-of-pocket expense can become a burden.
+Check with the Finance Office to see if your security deposit can be suspended until it is returned to you, normally the end of your tour.
 At that time, you must pay it back.
 This alleviates any undue hardship in large repayment amounts.

 The standing order is used in Germany to pay regularly recurring payments of a set sum, such as rent, monthly utility deposits and insurance premiums.
 The direct debit is the method of payment for recurring sums that vary in size, such as the telephone, gas and electric bills.
 These services are easily obtained if you set up an account with local financial institutions.